Bachelor of Science in Nursing (B.S.N.) Admission Requirements

 - Ability to function safely under stressful conditions, adapting to ever-changing clinical situations involving patient care

-- Eligible pending space available in nursing courses and in sequence to date of action in relation to other readmission applicants.
+- eligible and admit pending space available in nursing courses and in sequence of application submission in relation to other readmission applicants

-The committee carefully considers each student’s unique circumstances that led up to a nursing course failure or withdrawal and what changes the student is willing and able to make to ensure success in the nursing program.
+The Readmission Committee carefully considers each student’s unique circumstances that led up to a nursing course failure or withdrawal and what changes the student is willing and able to make to ensure success in the nursing program.

-A student is allowed only one readmission to the nursing program.
+A student is allowed only one readmission to the B.S.N. nursing program.
 Readmission for qualified applicants is approved on a space available basis.
-Students applying after 2 years will be required to re-take all previously completed nursing courses.
+Students applying for readmission after one year will be required to repeat the program application process and re-take all previously completed nursing courses.